Basic Information

 Timeline

-- 1842 House burned.
-The upper story was destroyed, but the fortress-like walls of the half-story were undamaged and the house was soon restored with no serious loss.
+- 1842 The house caught fire and the upper story was destroyed.
+The "fortress-like walls" of the lower level and foundation were undamaged and the house was restored (6).

 Land